astronomer/docs/learn/airflow-databricks.md

 import CodeBlock from '@theme/CodeBlock';
 import databricks_tutorial_dag from '!!raw-loader!../code-samples/dags/airflow-databricks/databricks_tutorial_dag.py';

 [Databricks](https://databricks.com/) is a popular unified data and analytics platform built around [Apache Spark](https://spark.apache.org/) that provides users with fully managed Apache Spark clusters and interactive workspaces.
-Astronomer recommends using Airflow primarily as an orchestrator, and to use an execution framework like Apache Spark to do the heavy lifting of data processing.
-It follows that using Airflow to orchestrate Databricks jobs is a natural solution for many common use cases.

 The easiest way to orchestrate your Databricks notebooks from Airflow and execute them as Databricks Workflows is to use the open source [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks), which provides full observability and control from Airflow so you can manage your Workflows from one place.

-For orchestration of actions in Databricks outside of Databricks Workflows, you can use the [Databricks provider](https://registry.astronomer.io/providers/databricks) that is created and maintained by the Airflow community.
-See more in [Alternative ways to run Databricks with Airflow](#alternative-ways-to-run-databricks-with-airflow).

-In this tutorial you will learn how to use the Astro Databricks provider with an example use case analyzing renewable energy data.
+This tutorial covers how to use the Astro Databricks provider for an example use case analyzing renewable energy data.
+It also discusses why you would want to [use Databricks with Airflow]() and [Alternative ways to run Databricks with Airflow](#alternative-ways-to-run-databricks-with-airflow) for if the Astro Databricks Provider doesn't fit your use case.

 :::info